 The most important factor in social marketing?
 Consistency.
 If you can’t be consistent, don’t start.

-Step 1: Work out the basics of social media.
+Work out the basics of social media for business.
 Learn how to separate personal and business needs, which “voice” to use on different platforms, and how to respond to the inevitable negative comments.

 Don't assume one platform will be better for your online business than another.
 Remember: it's not what you enjoy that matters.
 It's where your audience is.